-- The CTT&FG has been established and all relevant bodies and responsible authorities are represented on the working group.
+- 1 The CTT&FG has been established and all relevant bodies and responsible authorities are represented on the working group.
 The group is co-chaired by two agency representatives: Police and South Norfolk and Broadland Council representatives.
-The group is in the progress of finalising its Terms of Reference, meets on average every six-weeks to proactively respond to the initial findings and recommendations of the previous review. - Working collaboratively with the NCCSP Communication lead, agencies are reviewing their respective agency public information pages ensuring NCCSP Community Trigger's web information is accessible and consistent. - 3 Specialist organisation, ASB Help 1 have been engaged to deliver Community Trigger training and awareness sessions for sixty multi-agency staff in December 2022.
+The group is in the progress of finalising its Terms of Reference, meets on average every six-weeks to proactively respond to the initial findings and recommendations of the previous review. - 2 Working collaboratively with the NCCSP Communication lead, agencies are reviewing their respective agency public information pages ensuring NCCSP Community Trigger's web information is accessible and consistent. - 3 Specialist organisation, ASB Help 1 were engaged to deliver Community Trigger training and awareness sessions for sixty multi-agency staff in December 2022. - 4 Working with ASB Help, the NCCSP Multi Agency Community Trigger policy and procedures are under review.
+The review will utilise national best practice to assist in identification of requests which require further partnership response and a consistent approach across all partners regarding how Community Trigger process will be managed.